“Write what you think you can’t.”

 My thesis was a young adult novel called Revealing Cupid, later retitled And Gazes on the Stars, based on the myth of Cupid and Psyche.
 Having it bound like a real book and sitting on a university library shelf is pretty cool, even if it’s still double-spaced on 8.5×11″ pages.
 I reworked it a bit after graduation and sent it to a few agents and got some feedback, but overall the shelf is a pretty good place for it.
 It taught me a lot about writing a complete novel, but it wasn’t the greatest thing ever.

 The manuscript I’ve recently completed and do think is the greatest thing ever is called Say Quick.
-It’s a contemporary retelling of Peter Pan involving a meddling universe, whiny stars, a peevish fairy, and five teens running away from growing up.
-You’ll find plenty of blog posts on this site describing the ups and downs of that long adventure (the working title was Wendy and the Lost Boys, so you can find posts under that tag), but what fascinates me the most looking back is how the story wanted to be found and patiently waited for me to figure it out.
+It’s a contemporary retelling of Peter Pan involving a meddling universe, a peevish fairy, and five teens running away from growing up.
+You’ll find plenty of blog posts on this site describing the ups and downs of that extremely long adventure (the working title was Wendy and the Lost Boys), but what fascinates me the most looking back is how the story wanted to be found and patiently waited for me to figure it out.